 3. Responsibilities

-• Quality Assurance (QA): Ensures the testing procedure is followed correctly and reviews the results for batch approval and regulatory compliance.
+• Quality Assurance (QA): Ensures that the chipping test procedure is followed according to the SOP and reviews the documentation for compliance.

 4. Accountability